GiorgioDeAngelis/smart-ar-viewer/readme.txt

 ✅ **AR Model:-** Choose your preferred AR model by model viewer project.
 ✅ **Canvas:-** Fully customize the display canvas for frontend presentation.
 ✅ **Camera Settings:-** Customize camera placement for your AR and 3D models.
+✅ **Shadow Control:-** Adjustable shadow intensity from 0 to 10 for realistic lighting effects.
 ✅ **Light & Environment:-** Adjust lighting and environmental elements to make your 3D model bloom in real time.

 == Get SMART AR VIEWER for Elementor ==